dabudke/modkit/README.md

 ## About Ally

-Ally is a Discord bot that is programed in JavaScript.
+Ally is a Discord bot that is programed in JavaScript/TypeScript.
 She uses the library Discord.js to communicate with the Discord API, and has lots of fun and useful functions and commands.
 She is fully customizable, and can even set settings for a single user!
 Her uses are flexible, and more useful commands are being added all the time!